MehmetKaplan/tamed-stripe/backend/README.md

 | postal_code | string | Postal code of the customer. |
 | state | string | State of the customer. |

+#### Returns

-#### Returns: If successful, resolves to below JSON object.
+If successful, resolves to below JSON object.
 The checkoutSession object is optional and it holds the checkout session information which can be used to collect the default payment method information from users.
 Otherwise, rejects with an error message.
 ```js
 {
 	result: 'OK',